-The College will provide resources to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate this policy.
+The College will provide resources to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking and will apply appropriate disciplinary procedures to those who violate this policy.
 The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.
-The Victim's Bill of Rights pamphlet may be obtained at the Pueblo Campus in the PCC Police Department located in the Student Center, Room 152; Fremont Campus in the Fremont Police Department located in Room L104; Durango Site - Durango High School, Joaquin McDonald; Bayfield Site - Bethany Powell, and Mancos Campus - Lisa Molina, Room 103, which outlines resources and includes contact information for legal assistance with visa and immigration.
+The Victim's Bill of Rights pamphlet may be obtained at the Pueblo Campus in the PCC Police Department located in the Student Center, Room 103; Fremont Campus in the Fremont Police Department located in Room L104; Durango Site: Durango High School, from the Site Coordinator; Bayfield Site: Bayfield Site Coordinator, and Mancos Campus: SW Regional Director of Student Services, Room 107, which outlines resources and includes contact information for legal assistance with visa and immigration.